jnhong/cs403-dpl/README.md

 - The value of an while-expression is the value of the last expression evaluated thus far, and is `UNINITIALIZED` otherwise.

 ### Parenthesized Expressions and Blocks
 - An expression can be parenthesized to raise its precedence and/or remove the ambiguity of a larger expression.
   - Example:
     - `x + (a + b)`
 - A body of statements can be encapsulated in curly braces and treated as a unary whose value is the value of the final expression after evaluating the preceding statements in sequence.
-This is known as a block.
+This is known as a **block**.
   - Example:
     - `x + { i := 2 :; i + i } - 5`
   - A block has its own scope.
 Thus, a block can be used to restrict the scope of variables: